 general rule for determining how many hours of light exposure to allow is to

 follow the pattern of the daylight hours.
 Give

 the canary the same number of hours of light as there are hours of daylight.

-There is a special type of condition food, which we sell, that will keep
+There is a special type of condition food, which I sell, that will keep

 your red factor canary red as he (she) grows new plumage at molting time.